Many people find alcohol is an enjoyable part of their life, but too much can cause problems and worsen tremor.

 Alcohol whether that is beer, wine or spirits is a depressant.
 In small amounts it can reduce feelings of anxiety and inhibitions, making people more sociable and can be part of a healthy, enjoyable lifestyle.

-The good news is for people with tremor is that alcohol will temporarily improve symptoms of tremor.
+For people with tremor alcohol will temporarily improve symptoms of tremor.
 In some studies it has been estimated that 50%, and as much as 80% of people according to the U.S. National Institutes of Health, will see an improvement of symptoms after drinking alcohol.

 People with tremor will find that roughly two units of alcohol (roughly one pint or one small glass of wine) will suppress essential tremor for about 4 hours.
 On-the-other-hand, too much booze, not only affects your judgement, but can cause a hangover that worsens the tremor the next morning.